 Categories

 13. Remove seal from Instant Pot lid (to save seal from odor)

-15. Set on yogurt mode for 24 hours
+14. Set on yogurt mode for 24 hours (halo starts forming on beans after 8 hours)

-18. Freeze what cannot be consumed with a few days
+17. Freeze what cannot be consumed within a few days

-19. Season with soy sauce or soup base to eat.
+18. Season with soy sauce or soup base before consuming.

+Categories